common-workflow-lab/cwl-intermediate-tutorial/README.md

-# Introduction to Workflows with Common Workflow Language
+# Intermediate Workflows with the Common Workflow Language

 ## Contributing